 - An introduction that motivates visitors to actually start reading your masterpiece.

 - A body section with subheadings to make it easier for readers to skim through the article.

-- A conclusion that ties together everything the reader has learnt from the article.
+- A conclusion that ties together everything the reader has learned from the article.

 - An invitation for feedback or call-to-action telling the reader the next step they should take after reading the article.